 He has published more than 100 papers and editorials about his basic and clinical research in peer-reviewed journals and has authored 15 textbook chapters.
 Dr. Waggoner also has made abstract presentations at national medical meetings and been an invited speaker at numerous national, regional and international meetings.

 Dr. Waggoner is a member of the NRG Oncology Ancillary Protocol Committee and Membership Committee.
-He serves as a Principal Investigator for NRG Oncology and GOG Foundation activities at University Hospitals Case Medical Center.
+He serves as a Principal Investigator for NRG Oncology and GOG Foundation activities at University Hospitals Cleveland Medical Center.

 American Board of Obstetrics and Gynecology - Gynecologic Oncology